SpaceWAGdev/spacewagdev.github.io/_posts/2023-12-20-accessing-ebooks.markdown

 If you're planning to download a lot of ebooks to your device, you might want an interface to manage them aswell as have a proper reader for EPUB files.

 The program I use foor this purpose is the [Calibre][calibre] ebook reader and manager.
-It is avaiable for Linux, Windows, and MacOS.
+It is available for Linux, Windows, and MacOS.
 The functionality for mobile operating systems is severely limited.
 On Android and iOS, the Calibre app only connects to a computer running calibre (tldr: If you want mobile Calibre, you need a computer already running it).

 # Downloading Books from Library Genesis directly to Calibre